 - Commercial Hazardous Waste Treatment facilities (regulated under RCRA Subtitle C)

 - Petroleum Bulk Terminals and Plants

 - Solvent Recovery Services (fee or contract basis)

-- The facility has 10 or more full-time employees (or equivalent hours for full- and part-time employees)
+- There are 10 or more full-time employees (or equivalent hours for full and part-time employees).

-- The facility manufactured (including imported) or processed or otherwise used a toxic chemical in excess of the threshold quantity during the calendar year.
+- A TRI-listed chemical is manufactured (including imported) or processed or otherwise used in excess of the threshold quantity during the calendar year.